dojo/widget-core/README.md

 ## Features

-Dojo 2 widgets are built using the [@dojo/compose](https://github.com/dojo/compose) composition library that promotes trait mixins over inheritence.
+Dojo 2 widgets are built using the [@dojo/compose](https://github.com/dojo/compose) composition library that promotes traits and mixins over inheritence.

 The smallest `@dojo/widgets` example looks like this: